-When an employee leaves or is let go from your company, your first priority may be hiring their replacement or delegating their day-to-day workload.
-But protecting your company should be at the very top of your to-do list when an employee leaves.
+When an employee leaves or is let go from your company, your priority may be hiring their replacement or delegating their day-to-day workload.
+But protecting your company should be at the top of your to-do list when an employee leaves.

 Here are five critical aspects of an effective cybersecurity protocol that should be followed when addressing employee turnover.